MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/enhanced-tracking.md

 manager: "anneta"
 ---
 # Enhanced Tracking
-[!INCLUDE[btsCoName](../../includes/btsconame-md.md)] [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] provides an enhanced ability to track processes and messages.
+Microsoft [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] provides an enhanced ability to track processes and messages.
 The native functionality for Business Activity Monitoring (BAM) in [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] is to track metadata only. [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)] tracks message content—both service content and headers.

  The following table shows the full range of data tracking in [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)].
 This topic addresses process and message tracking.
 For more information about non-repudiation data, see [RNIF Message Processing](../../adapters-and-accelerators/accelerator-rosettanet/rnif-message-processing.md).